gtruch/ananimlib/docs/tutorial.rst

 |

 The output looks pretty solid.
-The issue now (for me anyway) is that the main body of the script is over 50 lines and I don't like thinking about that lines many at one time.
-Also, We ulitimately want to make that little box slide down a hill, which is going to be tough with the code written the way it is.
-It is time for some restructing before things get out of hand.
+The issue now (for me anyway) is that the main body of the script is over 50 lines and I don't like thinking about that many lines of code at one time.
+Also, we want to make that little box with its attendant arrows slide down a hill while it rotates, which is going to be tough with the code written the way it is.
+Time for some restructing before things get out of hand.
+Here are my changes:

 .. literalinclude:: ./code/tutorial.py
   :start-after: # START5